DataDog/hiring-engineers/answers.md

 # Application as 'Biblical Sales Engineer' at Datadog

- ...I'm sorry, but Senior is no longer the right term for me! :trollface:
+ ...I'm sorry, but Senior is no longer the right element within a job title for me!! :trollface:

-## Who the hack is 'The Logfather'
+## So, who the hack is 'The Logfather'

 This nickname was given to me by former colleagues at Splunk.
 Although my focus goes far beyond simple log files, I still carry this name with a certain pride.